aptible/www.aptible.com/source/blog/what-is-a-hipaa-baa.md

 Probably.
 Most of the time independent contractors and consultants will not be under your direct control and should be treated as business associates, meaning they need to be prepared to comply fully with HIPAA, including signing a BAA and accepting liability for compliance.

 # When is a BAA required?
-Any time a business associate relationship exists between two parties, they are required to execute a BAA.* There are two kinds of business associate relationships:
+Any time a business associate relationship exists between two parties, they are required to execute a BAA.
+(Note that a BAA doesn't need to be a standalone agreement.
+The required provisions be can incorporated into terms of service, master service agreements, data security agreements, etc.)

+There are two kinds of business associate relationships:

 1. Between a covered entity and a business associate; and
 2. Between a business associate and a subcontractor business associate.